Women's Institute: New Zealand

 The New Zealand Federation of Women's Institutes was founded in 1921 and was previously known as The Dominion Federation of Women's Institutes (from 1932), The Dominion Federation of Country Women's Institutes (from 1952) and the New Zealand Federation of Country Women's Institutes (from 1982) before acquiring its current name in 2004.
 As of 2018 it had over 4,000 members in 245 Local WIs grouped into 38 District Federations.

 South Africa

 There are Women's Institutes in South Africa, some long-established: Eikenhof WI celebrated its 65th birthday in 2017 and Kloof its 80th in 2018.

 Southern Rhodesia (historical)

-The Southern Rhodesia Federation of Women's Institutes was founded in 1925 as a "European-based" organisation, and continued until at least 1985 as the National Federation of Women's Institutes of Zimbabwe.
+The Southern Rhodesia Federation of Women's Institutes was founded in 1925 as a "European-based" organization, and continued until at least 1985 as the National Federation of Women's Institutes of Zimbabwe.